SignalFlagZ/sd-webui-civbrowser/README.md

 ## Versions
 ### v2.7
+- Update of option acquisitions due to API response change
 #### v2.7.5
 - Support for changing search response by model name.
 Pageneation is back.
 #### v2.7.4